landofcoder/pwa-studio-yume-theme-magento2/README.md

 **For example:**<br />
 `parentComponents` will resolve to `pwa-studio/packages/venia-concept/src/components`

 I've created a really basic example on how to fallback on `venia-concept` components.
-But first I'd like you to navigate to `src/example-company/example-shop/src/components` as you can tell we are missing quite a few components.<br />
+But first I'd like you to navigate to `src/example-company/custom-module/src/components` as you can tell we are missing quite a few components.<br />

- Now pleas run the follow command from the root directory `yarn run watch:example-shop` as you can tell it's pretty much the same as `venia-concept` but we've added a custom `TopBar` component and overwritten the `Footer` component and added and extra block of content.
+ Now pleas run the follow command from the root directory `yarn run watch:custom-module` as you can tell it's pretty much the same as `venia-concept` but we've added a custom `TopBar` component and overwritten the `Footer` component and added and extra block of content.

  **Lets take a look at the code:**<br />
- Look at the following folder `src/example-company/example-shop/src/components/Footer` as you can tell we've only copied `index.js` and `footer.js` but we are missing `footer.css` but the styling still works.
+ Look at the following folder `src/example-company/custom-module/src/components/Footer` as you can tell we've only copied `index.js` and `footer.js` but we are missing `footer.css` but the styling still works.
  That's because inside `footer.js` we made a little change:

  **from this:**